beakerandjake/kafka-hello-world/database/README.md

 # database

-This directory contains sql files which initialize the postgres database.
+This directory contains sql files which initialize a postgres database.

 `create.sql` creates the tables required by the application.